-Proper nutrition can reduce these harmful bacteria.
-Incorporating the SIBO diet while being treated with antibiotics can help to speed your recovery and eliminate uncomfortable symptoms.
+Incorporating the SIBO diet while being treated with antibiotics can also help to speed your recovery and eliminate uncomfortable symptoms.

-The low-FODMAP diet has been clinically proven to treat irritable bowel syndrome and related symptoms.
+The low-FODMAP diet has been clinically proven to treat irritable bowel syndrome (IBS) and related symptoms.
 Often those suffering from IBS also suffer from SIBO.
 Eliminating or reducing foods high in these carbs can improve your digestive health.

 When eliminating FODMAPs from your SIBO diet, focus on the main categories, including:

-- fructose, or simple, processed sugars commonly found in fruits and some vegetables
+- fructose, simple sugars commonly found in fruits and some vegetables, honey, and agave nectar

 - lactose, a sugar molecule in dairy products

-- fructans, a sugar compound found in gluten products and some vegetables
+- fructans, a sugar compound found in gluten products, fruits, some vegetables, and prebiotics

 - galactans, a compound found in some legumes